cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: (of a person or their clothes) unfashionable and without style in appearance (typically used for a woman)
 | Usage: She could achieve the kind of casual chic that made every other woman around her look dowdy.
 |
-| hoodwink
-| Definition: to deceive or swindle by deception.
-| Synonyms: trick, fool, cheat, con
-| Usage: You don’t understand that what imposes on common folks would never hoodwind an editor.
-|
 | aborigine
 | Definition: a person, animal, or plant that has been in a country or region from the earliest times.
 | Usage: An aboriginal inhabitant of Australia.